esotericpig/EkoScape/README.md

 ### Building Linux AppImage ###

 This automatically downloads [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy/releases/tag/continuous) to `build/downloads/` if it doesn't exist.
+The config is ignored and always uses the Release config.

 ```
 cmake --build --preset default --config Release --target appimage